 I can say though that a lot of what I post on social media has helped me teach my clients who I really am to some extent.
 They know all I get up to because they understand that our relationships are always so much better and I don’t have to switch my persona on and off.
 I just do me!”

 How else do you know that you’re doing the right thing?

 “When things feel right – they usually are.
 I am lucky to be both intuitive and strategic, I plan and run with things.

 On the business front, we do some really good work for a range of clients from looking after the youth market for a leading financial institution, consulting to a local radio station to work in Mozambique and Zimbabwe.

-On the personal front – which I believe a spouse can also a business – I have collaborated with TopMan, did a new flavour launch for Lucozade, Power Play for Coca Cola and recently, a partnership with a leading men’s shoe brand; SPITZ.
+On the personal front – which I believe a spouse can also a business – I have collaborated with TopMan, did a new flavor launch for Lucozade, Power Play for Coca Cola, and recently, a partnership with a leading men’s shoe brand; SPITZ.

 I am constantly evolving and innovating, finding newer, fresher ways of doing things.
-There is still a lot of work that needs to be done but I am comfortable with the form it’s all taking.”
+There is still a lot of work that needs to be done but I am comfortable with the form it all takes.”